The store will not work correctly in the case when cookies are disabled.

 Lords Group Trading Limited has raised awareness of modern slavery issues by putting up posters across our facilities and sending an email that is focused specifically on modern slavery to all our colleagues, which explains:

-This statement covers 5th April 2020 to 4th April 2021 and has been approved by the board of Lords Group Trading Limited on 7th April 2021.
+This statement covers 1st January to 31st December 2022 and has been approved by the board of Lords Group Trading Plc on 16th March 2022.